More Info In The 2024 FAQ

 You must have a valid, non-expired, government-issued ID that matches your name on the will call list at Gate.
 We are no longer processing tickets by number.
 Matching Name + ID = Entry to Mosaic Experiment.

-Please see the ticketing page for information on ticket prices, cut off dates, and our Needs-Based Ticketing program
+Please see the ticketing page for information on ticket prices, cut-off dates, and our Needs-Based Ticketing program

 THERE ARE NO GATE SALES.
 Tickets must be purchased online prior to the deadline on the ticketing page or before tickets have sold out, whichever comes first.
 If you show up and your ID does not match a name on the ticket list, you will be turned away.